 - Finalize an activation plan for surge and sustainability of case investigation for the Epidemiology Branch and long-term response.

 - Work with county partners on a survey for community needs and inclusion.

 Jefferson County has compiled resources to help our community get essential help and services during this time.
 Please visit our Jeffco Community Resources page to find resources for food, housing, unemployment support, health access and more.
 This page will be updated regularly.

-The state also just announced 2-1-1 as a new resource for COVID-19 support.
-2-1-1 is a confidential and multilingual service connecting people to vital resources across the state.
+Community members can also call 2-1-1 for COVID-19 support.
+2-1-1 is a confidential and multilingual service connecting people to vital resources across the state

 The risk to individuals is dependent on exposure.
 Under current circumstances, certain people will have an increased risk of getting the infection.
 For example:

-- People who live in or have traveled to areas where widespread community transmission is occurring.
+- People who live in areas where widespread community transmission is occurring.

 - People who had direct close contact with someone who was confirmed to have COVID-19.